Tseung Kwan O line: History

 The Tseung Kwan O line was planned to serve the new town of Tseung Kwan O and was first proposed in 1981 as part of the Junk Bay New Town Transport Study.
 The report proposed four corridors, all of which called for the Kwun Tong line to be extended to Lam Tin station and placed the terminus of the Tseung Kwan O line at the vicinity of Tsui Ping Estate.
 The construction cost was estimated at HK$3 billion.
 The construction of the Tseung Kwan O line was approved by the Hong Kong Government in 1985 and under the 1985 plan, a 7 km branch line from Lam Tin station to Tseung Kwan O station, consisting of 5 or 6 stations, was to be built beginning in 1992 and to open by the end of 1996.
 This plan was cancelled by the MTR Corporation in August 1990.

 MTR re-proposed the line in 1993, and the plan was approved by the Hong Kong Executive Council on 20 October 1998.
 Construction commenced on 24 April 1999 and the line opened on 18 August 2002, at a cost of HK$18 billion.
 The new line took over the cross-harbour segment, via the Eastern Harbour Crossing to North Point station, from the Kwun Tong line.
 The Kwun Tong line was extended to Yau Tong and Tiu Keng Leng stations to interchange with the new line.

+Rolling stock

 Trains

 The line is served by the K-Stock and M-Trains.
 The K-Stock trains were manufactured by a consortium of Hyundai Rotem and Mitsubishi Corporation, and were expected to be quieter and to use energy generated from deceleration.

-Although tailor-made for the line, the K-Stock trains actually ran on the Kwun Tong line from launch through April 2010, and the original M-Trains ran on this line instead.
+Although tailor-made for the line, the K-Stock trains actually ran on the Kwun Tong line temporarily from launch through April 2010, and the original M-Trains ran on this line instead.
 The K-Stock trains were finally transferred to this line in April 2010.